-2.5.7 Disability Days Indicator Variables (DDNWRK31-OTHNDD53)
+2.5.7 Disability Days Indicator Variables (DDNWRK16-OTHNDD16)

 The Disability Days (DD) section of the core interview contains questions about time lost from work or school because of a physical illness or injury, or a mental or emotional problem.
 Data were collected on each individual in the household.
-These questions were repeated in each round of interviews; this file contains data from Rounds 3, 4, and 5 of the MEPS Panel 18, initiated in 2013, and Rounds 1, 2, and 3 of the MEPS Panel 19, initiated in 2014.
-The number at the end of the variable name (31, 42, or 53) identifies the rounds in which the information was collected.
+These questions were repeated in each round of interviews; this file contains data from Rounds 3, 4, and 5 of the MEPS Panel 20, initiated in 2015, and Rounds 1, 2, and 3 of the MEPS Panel 21, initiated in 2016.
+Beginning in 2015, annualized versions of these variables are constructed for release rather than the previously released versions which were round and panel specific.
+The number at the end of the variable name (16) identifies the variable as representing data from 2016.
+Due to confidentiality concerns, each of the annual Disability Days variables which represent the number of days a person missed work or school (DDNWRK16, DDNSCL16, and OTHNDD16) is top-coded to mask values that exceed the top one-half of one percent of the population.

-The reference period for these questions is the time period between the beginning of the panel or the previous interview date and the current interview date.
-In order to establish the length of a round, analysts are referred to the variables that indicate the beginning date and ending date of each round (BEGRFM##, BEGRFY##, ENDRFM##, and ENDRFY##).
+These annual variables use building block variables for construction which represent an individual panel within the data year.
+The reference period for the Disability Days questions is the time period between the beginning of the panel or the previous interview date and the current interview date.
 Analysts should be aware that Round 3 is conducted across years.
-The Disability Days variables reflect only the data pertinent to the calendar year (i.e., the current delivery year of 2014).
-Analysts who are interested in examining disability days data across years can link to other person-level PUFs using the DUPERSID.
+The Disability Days variables reflect only the data pertinent to the calendar year (i.e., the current delivery year of 2016).
+Analysts who are interested in examining Disability Days data across years can link to other person-level PUFs using the DUPERSID.

 The flow of the Disability Days section relies on the person's age as of the interview date.
-Therefore, the round-specific constructed age variables (AGE31X, AGE42X, and AGE53X) are used to construct the comparable round-specific Disability Days PUF variables.
+Therefore, the round-specific constructed age variables (AGE31X, AGE42X, and AGE53X) are used to construct the comparable round-specific Disability Days building block variables.
 Due to the age-specific nature of the Disability Days section, age data from other rounds are not used should the person's age for the round be missing.

-The variables DDNWRK31, DDNWRK42, and DDNWRK53 represent the number of times the person lost a half-day or more from work because of illness, injury, or mental or emotional problems during Rounds 31, 42, and 53, respectively.
-A response of "no work days lost" was coded zero; if the person did not work, these variables were coded -1 (Inapplicable).
-The analyst should note that there are cases where EMPST## = 1 or 2 (has current job or job to return to) where DDNWRK31/42/53 indicates work around the house only.
+The variable DDNWRK16 represents the number of times the person lost a half-day or more from work because of illness, injury, or mental or emotional problems during the calendar year.
+A response of "no work days lost" was coded zero; if the person did not work, this variable was coded -1 (Inapplicable).
+The analyst should note that there are cases where EMPST## = 1 or 2 (has current job or job to return to) where DDNWRK16 indicates work around the house only.
 This is because the responses to the Disability Days questions are independent of the responses to the employment questions.
-Persons who were less than 16 years old or whose age is missing (AGE##X is set to -1) were not asked about work days lost, thus these variables are also coded -1 (Inapplicable).
+Persons who were less than 16 years old or whose age is missing (AGE##X is set to -1) were not asked about work days lost, thus this variable is coded -1 (Inapplicable) for these persons.